ssoonmi/05-20-Lecture-Notes/W19D4/dockerfileAndProjects.md

 You will be expected to deploy both your Full Stack Projects onto `Heroku` using `Docker`.

-You will create a `Dockerfile` for each of the images you'll need to run your project.
+You will create a `Dockerfile` for each of the custom images you'll need to run your project.

 ## Determining What Images You Need